ralfspoeth/json/README.md

     import io.github.ralfspoeth.json.io.*;    // reader and writer
     import io.github.ralfspoeth.json.query.*; // Queries and Path API

-The first package contains the data types (`Element` and its descendants) and the second contains the `JsonReader` and `JsonWriter` classes.
+The first package contains the data types (`JsonValue` and its descendants) and the second contains the `JsonReader` and `JsonWriter` classes.
 The last package contain the `Queries` class with static query functions and the `Path` API, both of which are under active